techquest/paycode_java/README.md

 ### Bulk Paycode
 A paycode is a one time code used for withdrawing cash at the ATM.
 It can also be used to make payment on a POS terminal.
 You can withdraw Paycode at the folloing banks ATM: GTB, Fidelity,

-Generate Paycode from account
-Generate Paycode from PAN
-Generate Bulk paycode

 What this SDK provides for you
 ================================

+### Generate Paycode from an eWallet Account
+  	Generate a Paycode from an eWallet Account

-### Generate a Paycode By PAN
+### Generate a Paycode by PAN
-	Generate a paycode by PAN
+	Generate a paycode from a PAN

+### Generate Paycode by Bank Account
+  	Generate a Paycode from a bank account

 ### Generate Paycode in Bulk
   	Generate Paycode in Bulk